jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_next_time.md

   </p>

   <p>
-    Baseball &mdash; yeah, that's...that's...that's Cecil Fielder.
+    Baseball&mdash;yeah, that's...that's...that's Cecil Fielder.
 The guy who went to Japan after five mediocre major league seasons to hone up on his baseball skills.
-The guy who returned to the States after a couple of years and signed with the only team that would have him &mdash; the Detroit Tigers.
+The guy who returned to the States after a couple of years and signed with the only team that would have him&mdash;the Detroit Tigers.
 And then in his first season back became the first guy to hit 50 dingers in about 20 years.
 He led the league in taters and ribbies a time or two and became one of the most feared power hitters of the '90's.
   </p>

   <p>
     So, now what do I do?
 Yeah, I am a sports fan and especially a fan of baseball.
 I am in the midst of greatness.
 I want to yell at him.
 I want to ask him for his autograph.
 I want to sit down and talk baseball with him.
-I know &mdash; I'll tell him I am a writer of some renown for quarterly magazine called "Baseball Ink."
+I know&mdash;I'll tell him I am a writer of some renown for quarterly magazine called "Baseball Ink."
 No, that would only turn him off.
 I want to ask him how many homers he'd be hitting now that the ball is juiced and everyone seems to be able to hit 50 (or 60 or 70).
 I want to ask him a bazillion questions....
   </p>

   <p>